SCIENCE COURSE OFFERING

 All students must complete three years of science in addition to one passing grade on a science Regents examination.
 A passing grade on a second Regents examination is required for an Advanced Regents Diploma.
 The first two years of science must be Regents sciences, one of which must be Living Environment.

-LIVING ENVIRONMENT is a one year biology course designed to prepare students to understand basic biological concepts.
-This includes the similarities and differences among living organisms, homeostasis in organisms, genetics, reproduction and development, evolution, ecology, human impact on the environment, scientific inquiry, and laboratory skills.
+LIVING ENVIRONMENT is a one year biology course designed to prepare students to understand basic biological concepts including the similarities and differences among living organisms; homeostasis in organisms; genetics; reproduction and development; evolution; ecology; human impact on the environment; scientific inquiry and laboratory skills.
 This course follows the New York State Core Curriculum for Living Environment.
 All students are required to satisfactorily complete a minimum of 30 periods of laboratory class.
-Students are also required to take the Regents Examination in June.
+The class culminates in the students taking the NY State Regents Exam in June.

-FORENSICS (Fall Semester) focuses on the relationship between science and crime.
+FORENSICS focuses on the relationship between science and crimes.
 Students examine how the proliferation of scientific technology has impacted the criminal laboratories, autopsies, types and analysis of evidence.
-Students use a combination of textbooks, the internet, current news articles, and media to prepare for class discussions.
+Students use a combination of textbooks, the internet, current news articles and media to prepare for class discussions.